Taob-arch/Portal-2-External-Modding-Guide/readme.md

 from here on, we can use ReadProcessMemory, and WriteProcessMemory to read and write to memory within the game, such as the players' FOV, fps_max, and any other console variable.

-from this method, there is no need for any other installation steps by the user, as even things such as sv_cheats 1 canbe edited automatically.
+from this method, there is no need for any other installation steps by the user, as even things such as sv_cheats 1 can be edited automatically.
-However, to edit console variables, andother values, you need whatis called an 'offset' and offset is used to show the location in memory where we can read/write to find the specific variable.
+However, to edit console variables, and other values, you need what is called an 'offset' and offset is used to show the location in memory where we can read/write to find the specific variable.

-as an example, the offset for the FOV variable is: 0xA04C54 therefore, thelocation in memory would be: (modulebase + 0xA04v54).
+as an example, the offset for the FOV variable is: 0xA04C54 therefore, the location in memory would be: (modulebase + 0xA04v54).

 to access this in c++, we can use the ReadProcessMemory function, we pass to ReadProcessMemory :